 People are loving anything nostalgic, historic, and retro.
-This is an opportunity to post old pictures of the office, vintage pictures of your neighborhood, historic trivia, eyecare of yore, old posters of some of the products you sell, or historic perspective of equipment.
-The options are endless here, and they are great #shareable opportunities.
+This is an opportunity to post old pictures of the office, vintage pictures of your neighborhood, historic trivia, eyecare of years past, old posters of some of the products you sell, or historic equipment.
+The options are endless here and they are great shareable opportunities.

 Day of the week hashtags can be fun.

 #TransformationTuesday.
 This could be, with patient permission, your eyewear or contact lens before and after pictures of patients posted on Tuesday.
-Which could really serve as a great testimonial for your practice.
+This could really serve as a great testimonial for your practice.

 #FridayNight, #FridayReads, #FridayFunday, and #FollowFriday

 Should Saturday and Sunday be a day of rest?
-If not check out #SaturdaySwag and #SaturdayShenanigans, #SundayFunday or my personal Never on #SelfieSunday
+If not check out #SaturdaySwag and #SaturdayShenanigans, #SundayFunday or Never on #SelfieSunday